eiguzman/player-stat-predictor/README.md

   After plotting the transformed feature matrix obtained through SVD, we gained deeper insights into why our PCA approach failed to produce well-defined clusters:

-  - Unimodal Distribution: The vertical plots for n=2 and n=3 exhibit a predominantly unimodal distribution.
+  - **Unimodal Distribution**: The vertical plots for n=2 and n=3 exhibit a predominantly unimodal distribution.
 This lack of multiple peaks indicates that our data does not naturally form distinct clusters.
 If the data had shown multiple peaks or clear separations, clustering would have been more discernible and effective.
-  - Redundancy in Information: The right matrix (with fewer observations) provides very little significant information that the left matrix does not already convey.
+  - **Redundancy in Information**: The right matrix (with fewer observations) provides very little significant information that the left matrix does not already convey.
 This redundancy suggests that most of the meaningful patterns in the data are captured by the initial components, limiting the additional benefits of higher components.

   With this understanding, we move forward by leveraging the transformed training data to perform logistic regression and fitted the regressor to the transformed training set.

 - **Calculating Correctness**:
   he performance of the model on the test set was evaluated using the classification report, which provides detailed insights into precision, recall, F1-score, and support for each class.
 The model achieved an overall accuracy of 84% across the test set, which is a strong result given the complexity of predicting binned categories.
-  - Macro Average: Both precision, recall, and F1-score are 0.84, indicating balanced performance across all classes.
+  - **Macro Average**: Both precision, recall, and F1-score are 0.84, indicating balanced performance across all classes.
 This shows the model does not disproportionately favor any particular class.
-  - Weighted Average: The weighted average aligns with the macro average, as the class distribution is relatively even (as seen from the support values).
+  - **Weighted Average**: The weighted average aligns with the macro average, as the class distribution is relatively even (as seen from the support values).
 This ensures that the model’s overall performance is not skewed by class imbalance.
-  - Confusion between Classes 1 and 2: The slightly lower F1-scores for Classes 1 and 2 suggest that there may be some overlap or confusion between these categories.
+  - **Confusion between Classes 1 and 2**: The slightly lower F1-scores for Classes 1 and 2 suggest that there may be some overlap or confusion between these categories.
 This could stem from inherent similarities in the features of these bins, leading the model to misclassify instances between them.
-  - Strength in Extreme Classes: The model performs best on Classes 0 and 3, which likely represent the extreme ends of the binned ranges.
+  - **Strength in Extreme Classes**: The model performs best on Classes 0 and 3, which likely represent the extreme ends of the binned ranges.
 This suggests that these classes have more distinct feature patterns, making them easier for the model to classify accurately.

 - **Final Notes**: